HanzgitH/plugin_update/README.md

 Having a test node is crucial when updating or making changes to reduce errors and downtime.

-Read through the code that is located within `update.sh` to familiarise yourself with what is inteneded to be updated and how.
+Read through the code that is located within `update.sh` to familiarise yourself with what is intended to be updated and how.

 Any points or concerns please reach out in the official goplugin discord channel: